CarlKCarlK/rustconf24.handson/setup.md

 We'll check if you are already setup.
 If not, we'll guide you through the installations.

+> If you have questions, before the conference, feel free to
+> send me an email at <carlk@msn.com> or find me on the conference
+> Discord.

 ## *Are you already setup?*

 > Note: If you cut-and-paste, remember to add an *`ENTER`* at the end of each paste.